Seshpenguin/mulxd/README.md

 Use MULXD at your own risk.
 I designed it without much regard for security, since the users for my use case are trusted.

 If you know how to make MULXD more secure, or found a security vulnerability, feel free to create a pull request or open an issue.

+## Other notes
+If you are running a system with low memory, you may be interested in Kernel Samepage Merging, and "ksm-wrapper".
+This allows duplicated regions of memory (for example, multiple containers) to be deduplicated (merged together), thus reducing the overall memory usage.